-Bear in mind that there are some issues with counting calories.
-As I talk about in this post about backpacking nutrition, calories do not equal energy.
+Also keep in mind that there are some issues with counting calories.
+As I talk about in this post about backpacking nutrition, calories do not always equal energy.
+For example, peanuts are very high-calorie but (as you can see in your poop), a lot of those calories are never absorbed by the body.
+Despite this, calorie counting is still the best way to figure out how much food you need to bring backpacking.

-The easiest method of calculating how much food to bring backpacking is to go by your bodyweight.
+An easy method of calculating how many calories to bring backpacking is to go by your bodyweight.
 Backpacker gives these guidelines:

 - Less active/rest days: 5-15 calories per pound of bodyweight